EtzionR/Kmeans-Simulator/README.md

 This problem grows when it comes to an algorithm that is based on a **random start point** of its computational process - as Kmeans.
 This aspect means that different results can be obtained for the exact same inputs - which requires the ability to investigate the different stages of the clustering calculation.

-The simulator code developed to do so.
+The [**Kmeans simulator code**](https://github.com/EtzionR/Kmeans-Simulator/blob/main/kmeans.py) developed to do so.
 It is based on code that apply kmeans algorithm, and which produces at each stage a **plot that displays the current state** of the row classification.
 The code works similar to the Kmeans algorithm as follows:

 1. Starting **randomaly** K primary centers from the original dataframe .